lorddusk/ObsidianDnD/Red Hand of Doom/Compendium/Locations/Elsir Vale/Dauth.md

 ---

 # Dauth
-Has a brewery for fruit liquors
+Has a brewery for fruit liquors ran by a halfling
 ___
 ## References: -
 ---